-In a 2017 interview with CNN affiliate WPDE, Smith said Edwards physically abused him for years and forced him to live in a room behind the restaurant, keeping him away from his relatives.
-When Smith's family came to the restaurant, the manager would force him to stay in the kitchen, he said.
+In an interview last year with CNN affiliate WPDE, Smith said Edwards physically abused him for years and forced him to live in a room behind the restaurant, keeping him away from his relatives.
+When Smith’s family came to the restaurant, the manager would force him to stay in the kitchen, he said.

 In October 2014, a frequent customer noticed the scars on his body when he was putting food down and called authorities, who removed Smith from the restaurant, the affiliate said.
 The victim is about 40 years now.

 The NAACP office in Conway pushed for tougher charges after a local court accused Edwards of assault, a misdemeanor, CNN affiliate WMBF reported.

 “We are talking about enslavement here,” Abdullah Mustafa, president of the local chapter of the NAACP, said at the time.
 The organization was instrumental in helping file complaints with the Justice and Labor departments.

 The organization was instrumental in helping file complaints with the Justice and Labor departments.